 Free garden tours are offered every day at 11:30 am, 12:45 pm, 2 pm and 3:15 pm

-Forty-nine of Polesden Lacey's 200 rooms are open to the public and there are plans to eventually restore and open another 26.
+In 2017, twenty-nine of Polesden Lacey's 200 rooms were open to the public and there were plans to restore and open another 10.
 From the minute you enter, it's apparent the house was made for entertaining.
 A spectacular double sweep of red-carpeted stairs leading off the Central Hall was clearly intended for grand entrances.
 A lit cabinet on the first landing filled with fine porcelains - Meissen, Limoges, Sèvres - is the first sign of the glories to come.
 In fact, everywhere you look ( except for the bedrooms, which are more peaceful and subdued), the house is stuffed with her collections of porcelain, silver, 17th French and Italian furniture, Flemish and Dutch Old Masters.
 Before you leave the Central Hall, admire the carved wooden paneling and beams.
 It includes an altar screen salvaged from a church built by Christopher Wren who designed St. Paul's Cathedral.
 The giant chandelier is silver plated.

 Some of the best paintings are displayed in the Jacobean long gallery with its heavily decorated, barrel-vaulted ceiling.
 When she left Polesden Lacey to the National Trust, Maggie specified that the best paintings from her home in Mayfair, London, be brought to the Surrey house to be displayed together.